 So what exactly do we achieve by these KPI’s?
 We can establish some facts, then determine current status of resources and finally plan for the short term and long term.
 Further we can reach a level where we can make our decision from diagnostic or planned to predictive methods.

 Consider the following real-life scenarios:

 - Pull out the statistical data of asset breakdowns, make-wise in a particular category.
-Let’s think of HVAC units from brands like Carrier, Hitachi and Samsung.
+Let’s think of HVAC units from brands like Carrier, Hitachi, and Samsung.
 And your system gives you analytical data showing which brand suffered what number of breakdowns in the last two years with ranking.
-Now you are coming up with a new property and have to decide on which brand to be installed there or you have to do some replacements in existing one.
-Then with this analytical report you are in a better position to decide on whether to go for Samsung, Carrier or Hitachi by seeing which performed with the least number of breakdowns.
+Now you are coming up with a new property and have to decide on which brand to be installed there or you have to do some replacements in an existing one.
+Then with this analytical report, you are in a better position to decide on whether to go for Samsung, Carrier, or Hitachi by seeing which performed with the least number of breakdowns.

 - Another example, it is a curious case of finding out who are the most efficient technicians in a facility team.
 Suppose your system does all the data mining and comes up with a report mentioning the top-performing employees in a particular category from the historical data of the last one year.
 You see the real figures and know who has closed the most number of complaints in less time.
 How easy and transparent it becomes for the organisation to be able recognise the performing employees backed by the strong factual data.

-Though it may seem a bit ahead of times but who knew company line Google could exploit the data in such a smart way to make lives of people simple through easy and practical solutions.
+Though it may seem a bit ahead of time but who knew company line Google could exploit the data in such a smart way to make the lives of people simple through easy and practical solutions.

 A similar revolution is definitely possible in the facility management field and why can’t we be the first movers?
 Please share your comments.

 The Factech team has been helping real estate clients in Simplifying the Facility Operations.